THE PURPOSE OF THE GIFTS OF THE HOLY SPIRIT

 “But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth.”
 (Acts 1:8 NKJV).

-Without divine abilities and endowments from the Holy Spirit, the believers will be ineffective, unfruitful and unproductive in whatever God has called or given them to do.
+Without divine abilities and endowments from the Holy Spirit, you will be ineffective, unfruitful and unproductive in whatever God has called or given you to do.

 Third, the gifts of the Holy Spirit are for the utility, benefit and profit of the Church: